digitalocean/kubernetes-sample-apps/microservices-demo/README.md

 # Notes

-This application is a clone of thi [GoogleCloudPlatform project](https://github.com/GoogleCloudPlatform/microservices-demo).
+This application is a clone of this [GoogleCloudPlatform](https://github.com/GoogleCloudPlatform/microservices-demo) project.
 It will be used as a demo for the K8s adoption journey.
 This clone of the project has been stripped down to focus only on the major parts as required by the adoption journey.

 ## Deployment